 K12 is a FREE online public school that is typically tied to a local school district.
 They also have private school options but we stick with public school.

-Through Stride K12-powered school options, we empower students to learn in the ways that are best for them – in their own place and at their own pace.
+Through K12-powered school options, we empower students to learn in the ways that are best for them – in their own place and at their own pace.

-Stride K12 at k12.com/about-k12.html
+K12 at k12.com/about-k12.html

-Stride K12 notes some key facts on their site including that over 2 million students have chosen K12-powered schools, that they have K12-powered schools in many states that are tuition-free, career preparation is available for middle and high school students, and that they’ve been around for decades!
+K12 notes some key facts on their site including that over 2 million students have chosen K12-powered schools, that they have K12-powered schools in many states that are tuition-free, career preparation is available for middle and high school students, and that they’ve been around for decades!

 The last one is what really stuck with me.
 I love that they’ve been around since long before the pandemic, unlike so many other options.